MiDo-kun/Expense-Tracker-Javascript/README.md

 ## Main Objective/s

-> The goals/objectives/motivation of the project here.

-e.g.

-The main objectives of this project were to:

-Document my learning journey and share knowledge with readers by providing informative and direct-to-the-point information.
-Through this blog site web application, I aim to help others learn new concepts and stay updated on relevant topics in a simple and efficient manner.
-Additionally, this project allows me to practice my development skills and expand my knowledge in web development.
+The main objective of this project was to provide users with a simple and intuitive interface for managing their expenses efficiently.
+To achieve this objective, the project focuses on implementing basic CRUD (Create, Read, Update, Delete) functionality using JavaScript.

 ## What I've Learned

-> A short list of description on what you've learned in the process of making the project.

-e.g.

-Through this project, I gained the following knowledge and skills:
+Through this project, I gained valuable knowledge and skills in modern web development using JavaScript and related technologies.
+Specifically, I learned:

-- How to use React hooks such as useState, useEffect, useContext to manage state and side effects, respectively.
-- How to target specific media queries for responsive design in CSS.
+- How to store and retrieve data in the local storage of the browser.
-- How to use higher-order functions such as .map() and .filter() to dynamically generate components, improving code reusability and modularity.
-- How to use the React Router Dom library to enable client-side routing and create a seamless user experience.
+- How to use JSON objects to parse and stringify data.
-- How to store and authenticate cookies for user authentication and security in web development.
+- How to implement basic CRUD functionality in a web application.
-- How to use Prettier and ESLint for code formatting and consistent code conventions on the project.

-Overall, this project provided me with a solid foundation in modern web development using React and related technologies.
-The skills and knowledge I gained will be useful in future web development projects.
+By implementing these features, I gained a solid understanding of how to build a functional and responsive web application using JavaScript.
+The skills and knowledge I gained from this project will be useful in future web development projects.

 ## Contributing